apeBit-user/cs105-lateshow/README.md

 Paul Dickinson (pid23@nau.edu)(Also: Paul-Dickinson) Tristine Schupp ()

-The ugly barnacle
+Old, Ugly, Uncle Barnacle
 Once there was an ugly barnacle,
-He was SO ugly that everybody died.
+He was SO ugly that everybody died, including his family.

+Later, as the tide went out and his late family was exposed, a fisherman stumbled onto their rock, and cut his head.

 The End